capmo/config/README.md

 ## Overview

-This serves as a bsic configuration to standardise all our repositories.
+This serves as a basic configuration to standardise all our repositories.
 The styling makes use of the following technologies

   * [Prettier](https://prettier.io/) - For styling the code
   * [EditorConfig](https://editorconfig.org/) - To ensure all editors use the same rules